travismontana/tailandtraillabs/projects/wopr/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### What This Means

-- ✅ You can use this code freely
-- ✅ You can modify it
-- ✅ You can distribute it
-- ✅ You can use it commercially
-- ✅ Just keep the copyright notice

-### Future Licensing

-This project may transition to a dual-license model (AGPLv3 + Commercial) in the future to support commercial development while maintaining open-source availability.

 ## Contact

 For questions, licensing inquiries, or collaboration: